qualityshepherd/brine/posts/southern_coast.md

 1. The Prison of Mon is _quietly_ investigating why their binding runes are weakening.
 They suspect the Hag Kalg but it's actually the Lost Druid syphoning their power.
 1. A Northern King's bastard hides among the followers of "The River".
 Royal agents—aka assassins—seek his "safe return".
 1. Maude's bees are dying and Harlan's famous hops are the likely cause.
 Both businesses are crucial to the Monastery's beer production.
 1. Jailers report Hag Kalg whispering in an unknown language; prisoners in adjacent cells complain about dreams of a dark dragon.
+Through those dreams she's building a network.

 ### RUMORS